Adopted by Council: February 2020

 4.1 The Investment Committee reviews the capital and income withdrawal required from the funds annually based on budgeted expenditure and spending rules for funds invested for total return and it addresses the liquidity considerations which arise from these requirements.

 4.2 The College operates a substantial income earning business in the form of academic fees, charges for the provision of accommodation and catering to students and for commercial conferencing.
-Accordingly the College does not see merit in maintaining reserves and associated liquid funds by reference to a defined period’s expected expenditure.
-Rather, the College manages its operational cash requirement by reference to constantly updated cash flow forecasts.
+The College manages its operational cash requirement by reference to regularly updated cash flow forecasts.
 This is considered to fulfil the requirements of the Charities Commission guidance CC19 in relation to the potential maintenance of a specific balance of reserves invested for short-term liquidity.

-5.1 The College is expected to exist in perpetuity and the Long Term Funds should be managed to the investment objective in paragraph 2.2. and to ensure its sustainability.
+5.1 The College is expected to exist in perpetuity and the Long-Term Funds should be managed in accordance withto the investment objective in paragraph 2.2. in order and to ensure its sustainability.

 6.1 The College exercises its investment powers in accordance with the fiduciary duties pertinent to charity trustees, i.e. it exercises them primarily in the best interests of the College and to support financially its objects of education, learning, and research and maintenance of a College.

-6.2 However, in addition to the level of investment return, it addresses the following considerations:
+6.2 In addition to the level of investment return, it addresses the following considerations:

-6.2.1 It does not invest in activities that are illegal or contravene international conventions;
+6.2.1 It seeks not to invest in activities that are illegal or contravene international conventions;

-6.2.2 It does not invest in businesses that would create a patent or reasonably self-evident conflict with the College’s objects;
+6.2.2 It seeks not to invest in businesses that would create a patent or reasonably self-evident conflict with the College’s objects;

-6.3 In addition, the College may incorporate a specific ethical policy into its investment strategy, providing it does not entail material financial detriment and it does so by considering favourably, in its choice of investment managers, those which have strong ethical policies and where the managers have also generated excellent financial returns over the long term.
+6.3 In its choice of investment managers, the College favours those which have strong responsible investment policies and where the managers have also generated excellent financial returns over the long term.

 6.4 The Investment Committee review regularly their investment managers’ policies on corporate governance as well as social, environmental and ethical investment.